-To avoid a Linking Identities attack, \ourname{} ensures that in a simulation phase, each participant receives just an aggregation of all infection likelihoods of their encounters.
-It cannot be avoided that participants can understand that when ``getting infected'' someone of their contacts must have been in contact with a (simulated) infectious participant.
+\makeparafit To avoid a Linking Identities attack, \ourname{} ensures that each participant receives an aggregation of all infection likelihoods of their encounters during the simulation.
+It cannot be avoided that participants understand that when ``getting infected'' some of their contacts must have been in contact with a (simulated) infectious participant.
 As this is only a simulated infection, we consider this leakage acceptable.

+In summary, the Linking Identities attack demonstrates that repeated simulations with identical metadata (tokens) enable participants to infer connections between conscious and unconscious encounters.
+In \ourname, participants never learn individual infection likelihoods, but only an aggregated infection likelihood, which highly decreases the practicality of this attack.

-While the Linking Identities Attack is already significant in a semi-honest security model, malicious participants may go even further to circumvent aggregation mechanisms that prevent access to individual infection likelihoods.
+\iffullversion\else \fi \paragraph{\bf Sybil Attack} While the Linking Identities Attack is already significant in the semi-honest security model, malicious participants may further circumvent aggregation mechanisms that prevent access to individual infection likelihoods.
 They could, for example, construct many \emph{sybils}, i.e., multiple identities using several mobile devices, to collect each encounter one by one and then conduct a Linking Identities Attack with the information.